 Non-EU citizens who wish to study or do research in Italy must apply for an entry visa.
 The visa application can be presented to the Italian diplomatic and consular authorities in their country of residence.
 Depending on the reasons and length of stay, specific documents will be required, such as the availability of financial means, travel arrangements and accommodation.

 Furthermore, with regard to health insurance, it is necessary to check before departure if there are specific agreements between your country and Italy and what to do to access the Italian National Health Service.
-If there is an agreement between your country and Italy, it is necessary once you arrive at your destination to go to one of the regional health service office with all documents.
+If there is an agreement between your country and Italy, it is necessary once you arrive at your destination to go to one of the regional health service (only in Italian) office with all documents.
 If there is no agreement between your country and Italy, you must obtain private medical insurance.

 Visas for study purposes can be requested by foreign citizens who intend to enroll in a higher education study course (University, ITS - Higher Technical Institutes, AFAM - Higher Artistic and Music Education) and other higher education (Postgraduate, Doctorate) but also for those who intend to undertake a short training course, also as part of an international exchange course.
 More information can also be obtained from specific University's International Relations Office.

 By December 31 of each year, universities set the number of places to be allocated for the enrollment of foreign students in university study courses, for the following academic year.
 Admission enrollment is in any case subject to the verification of the reception capacities of the university structures and the passing of the admission tests.

 In order to gain access to university studies Italian diplomatic or consular representations issue declarations on the local validity of secondary school qualifications in the country of origin, simultaneously providing information on the scale of values and on the system of local evaluations to which the vote or judgment that was given on your qualification.